-Second Stage Theatre is seeking energetic, dedicated individuals for part-time work in telesales and telefundraising.
+Second Stage Theater is seeking energetic, dedicated individuals for part-time work in telesales and telefundraising.
 This is a perfect position for artists looking to supplement their income, students, and anyone interested in earning a bit extra doing something meaningful and worthwhile.
 If this sounds like you, call (212) 787-8302 Ext.
 205 and leave a BRIEF message with your name, number, and a concise description of your qualifications for the job.

 COMMITMENT: The Summer Student Leadership Forum which is held from June-August requires a minimum commitment of 10 weeks.
 Applicants will not be considered unless they are able to commit to the full summer program.